Kimserey/BlogArchive/20160726_gradient_descent.md

 __Gradient descent__

-In order to find the best `a` and `b` tuple which minimises the cost function.
-We will apply Gradient descent.
+In order to find the best `a` and `b` which minimizes the cost function, we will apply Gradient descent.

 In simple scenarios like this supermarket expenses, Gradient descent is very efficient.
 It allows us to converge toward a minima by using the __derivatives of the cost function__.

 A derivative on a certain point of the function is the `slope` of the tangeant on that particular point.
 `Gradient` is another word for `slope`.